timescale/docs/tutorials/blockchain-query/blockchain-compress.md

     );
     ```

-    Depending on the choice if segment-by and order-by column you can
+    Depending on the choice of the segment-by and order-by column, you can
     get very different performance and compression ratio.
-To learn
-    more about how to pick the correct columns, see
+To learn how to pick the correct columns, see
     [here][segment-by-columns].

-1. You can manually compress all the chunks of the hypertable using
+1. You can manually compress all the $CHUNKs of the hypertable using
     `compress_chunk` in this manner:

     ```sql